 With $1.2 billion spent on acquiring Australian construction software company, aconex, on top of the $633 million purchase of American construction software company, Textura, Oracle is now putting finishing touches on a new innovation center in suburban Chicago that is already developing partnerships with emerging technology companies and other major players from around the world.

-With impressive European research facilities, Saint Gobain has also established a leading industry focused corporate venture group, Nova by Saint Gobain in Boston.
-They have joined with Cemex Ventures on their global challenge, invested in British robotics company Q-Bot, US Companies like inovues, and also researched startups in China as part of its international effort to advance innovation in the industry.
+With impressive European research facilities, Saint-Gobain has also established a leading industry focused corporate venture group, Nova by Saint-Gobain.
+NOVA is comprised of a global team of 12, based in Boston, San Francisco, Paris, and Shanghai.
+They have joined with CEMEX Ventures on their global challenge, invested in British robotics company Q-Bot, US Companies like Inovues, and also researched startups in China as part of its international effort to advance innovation in the industry.

 Through the establishment of Schneider Electric Ventures in 2018, Schneider has been an active investor in emerging technology in Europe and America, sponsoring a challenge at Greentown Labs in Boston and promoting open innovation for a more sustainable business.

 Siam Cement Group’s AddVentures has been busy investing in startups around the world.
 Investors in Vertex Ventures, Wavemaker Partners, and Plug and Play as well as direct investments in at least ten startups around the world, SCG is becoming an integral part of the fabric of the industry’s global innovation efforts.